“Are you on LinkedIn?”

 The simple answer is jobs, industry news and networking: a powerful professional trio!

 Setting yourself up on LinkedIn can really help you get ahead in your career.
 It’s simple to do, and easy to maintain.
-You may only check the site once a week, or even once a month.
+You can check in as often as you like – once a day, once a week, or even once a month.

 - Head to the LinkedIn website at https://www.linkedin.com